Ultrafast Sampling-based Kinodynamic Planning via Differential Flatness: Technical Approach

 To perform collision checking on a local ``flat" path $\bfz_{loc}(t)$ with pseudo-control $\bfw_{loc}(t)$~(\cref{alg:collision_checking_poly}), we convert it back to the original state space $\calX$ and obtain the corresponding \mbox{closed-form} local path and control:

 We next discretize $\bfx_{loc}(t)$ and $\bfu_{loc}(t)$ at $N$ times: $t_1, t_2, \ldots, t_N~\in~[0,T]$, grouped into several spatially distributed batches of size $K$: for $i = 0, \ldots, \left\lceil\frac{N}{K}\right\rceil$.
 For each batch $\bfb_i$, we obtain a set of samples $\{\bfx_{loc}(t_j)\}_{t_j\in \bfb_i}$ and perform fast parallelized collision checking via \scSIMD instructions, as illustrated in \cref{fig:cc_flat}. \NEW{The batch size $K$ is the number of floats that a \scSIMD register can store, \emph{e.g.}, $K = 8$ for the commonly used AVX2 instruction set}.
-The robot's geometry is represented by a set of spheres, whose poses are calculated via forward kinematics for multiple states, and checked against the obstacles for collisions using \scSIMD parallelism.
-If any state in batch $\bfb_i$ leads to collision with an obstacle, we terminate the collision checking subroutine early and move on to other local paths. \REVIEWED{Similarly, other constraints such as state and control limits can be checked in parallel for each batch $\bfb_i$ to validate $\bfz_{loc}(t)$.}
+The robot's geometry is represented by a set of SIMD-compatible primitive shapes such as spheres or capsules, whose poses are calculated via forward kinematics for multiple states and checked for collisions with obstacles using \scSIMD parallelism.
+If any state in batch $\bfb_i$ leads to collisions with an obstacle, we terminate the collision checking subroutine early and move on to other local paths.

+Similarly, other constraints such as state and control limits can be checked in parallel for each batch $\bfb_i$ to validate $\bfz_{loc}(t)$.